VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/Intro/progintro3.md

 <u>Programming isn't about writing code.</u>

-The vast majority of a good programmer's time is spent reading documention, reseaching how others have solved the same or similar problems, and finding problems in the code they've written (so, testing and debugging).
+The vast majority of a good programmer's time is spent reading documentation, researching how others have solved the same or similar problems, and finding problems in the code they've written (so, testing and debugging).

 So, if as you're reading you're thing "But, man, this sure is a lot of reading, when do we get to the **good stuff**", then, hate to tell 'ya, this *is* the good stuff.